 The power supply must operate within all specified limits over the following input voltage range.
 Harmonic distortion of up to 10% of the rated line voltage must not cause the power supply to go out of specified limits.
 Application of an input voltage below 85VAC shall not cause damage to the power supply, including a blown fuse.

-PARAMETER MIN RATED VMAX Start up VAC Power Off VAC Voltage (110) 90 Vrms 100-127 Vrms 140 Vrms 85VAC +/- 4VAC 70VAC +/- 5VAC Voltage (220) 180 Vrms 200-240 Vrms 264 Vrms Frequency 17 Hz 50/60 63 Hz
+Start up Power Off PARAMETER MIN RATED VMAX VAC Voltage (110) 90 Vrms 100-127 Vrms 140 Vrms 85VAC +/-70VAC +/-